-The machine spindle may inadvertently be switched on, and the turret indexed or jogged, potentially causing serious injury to the operator.
+The machine may inadvertently be switched on, and the turret indexed or jogged, potentially causing serious injury to the operator.

-Do not operate the control valve (foot pedal) or solenoid valve during spindle rotation.
+Do not operate the control valve (foot pedal) or solenoid valve during machine operation.

 • The workpiece will be thrown from the chuck, potentially causing serious injury to the operator.